 Getting media coverage for your book is always a moment to celebrate.

-In the world of self-publishing, anyone can write and publish anything.
-That makes it even more important to stand out.
+In the world of self-publishing, where anyone can write and publish anything, it’s important to stand out.

 Media coverage helps distinguish you from your competition.

 Not all media is created equal.
 Thanks to the 24-hour news cycle, a media hit can have a short shelf-life.

 People are bombarded with content all day long.
 Recently, Bowker reported that more than 1.6 million books were self-published in 2018—over a 40% increase from the previous year—and there are no signs that things will slow down.

 With that kind of competition for readers’ attention, it’s not enough to just get media coverage.
 You have to know how to use that media coverage to propel your brand.

 People will forget about you if you don’t leverage your coverage to get even more opportunities.

 Every piece of media coverage is a chance to connect with your target audience, build your media relationships, and expand your reach.